 Still active in several business ventures, Clay devotes most of his time to philanthropic interests.
 In addition to Aileron, Clay and his wife, MaryAnn, created the following initiatives to foster hope and inspire change in the Dayton region and around the world.

-- The Glen at St. Joseph: This life-changing campus for 36 single-moms and their young children is a realization of a longtime dream of MaryAnn's.
-The Glen offers mothers the opportunity to pursue their educational and career goals while their children attend a state-of-the-art early learning center on campus.
+- The Glen at St. Joseph: This life-changing campus for 36 single mothers offers them the opportunity to pursue their post-secondary educational and career goals, while their young children attend a 5-star quality rated early learning center on campus.

 Clay also serves as a Trustee on a select group of nonprofit boards focused on education, medical innovation, and social justice.
 Clay and MaryAnn live in Dayton, Ohio.
 Clay insists his most important roles are that of husband, father of five, and grandfather of 15.
 Life as a family man has led to yet another dream, "A family united forever."